pocl/pocl/doc/sphinx/source/sycl_with_pocl_arm.rst

    export VVV_pocl_help="SYCL_PI_TRACE=2 POCL_DEBUG=all OCL_ICD_ENABLE_TRACE=1"

-Using SYCL with POCL
+Using SYCL with PoCL
 --------------------

-I uploaded a simple example to test if SYCL is working with POCL.
-It just tests that you can compile and execute simple SYCL programs using POCL as the OpenCL implementation that SYCL uses.
+I uploaded a simple example to test if SYCL is working with PoCL.
+It just tests that you can compile and execute simple SYCL programs using PoCL as the OpenCL implementation that SYCL uses.

 1. ``source env-pocl.sh``
 2. ``source env-sycl.sh``
-3. The first test you should do is validate that the SYCL runtime can find and query simple information from the POCL runtime.
+3. The first test you should do is validate that the SYCL runtime can find and query simple information from the PoCL runtime.
 This is how it looks for me:

 ::